-Why is that important?
-Well, lets use Netflix as an example.
-If you’ve used Netflix on your smartphone or tablet, then you’ll remember swiping up and down to scroll through the list of genres.
-Once you found what kind of movie you’re looking for, you can swipe left or right to see what’s in that genre.
+Well, let’s use Netflix as an example.
+If you’ve used Netflix on your smartphone or tablet, you’ll remember swiping up and down to scroll through the list of genres.
+Once you find what kind of movie you’re looking for, you can swipe left or right to see what’s in that genre.

-What’s the catch?
-You can only get Android TV on a higher-end, newer Smart TV, say 2015 and later.
-It’s also available on a handful of high-end TV boxes like the NVIDIA Shield.
+You can only get Android TV on higher-end, newer smart TVs and on a handful of high-end TV boxes like the NVIDIA Shield.

-Not everyone can afford a new high-end TV or need something as powerful as the Shield.
-Android TV boxes offer similar performance, minus a few features, for a fraction of the cost.
+Not everyone can afford a new high-end TV or need something as powerful as the Shield, though, so Android TV boxes offer similar performance, minus a few features, for a fraction of the cost.

 There’s usually only one question left by this point: What should I buy?